 By grounding your audience in what motivates your characters, so even if they wouldn’t do something themselves or they actively disagree with the choice being made, they can at least feel connected to that character enough to understand why they’re doing something.
 Nobody feels like they’re acting randomly or just for the sake of moving your story forward without any thought put in as to why.

-Giving your character something they’re in pursuit of, and a reason for that pursuit, is a solid grounding for a good story.
-If your characters feel like they’re only doing something because you as the writer feels like writing about it, and there’s no other reason for them to behave in that way, your characters stop feeling real and your audience will stop caring.
+Giving your character something to pursue, and a reason for that pursuit, is a solid grounding for a good story.
+If your characters feel like they’re only doing something because you as the writer feel like writing about it, and there’s no other reason for them to behave in that way, your characters stop feeling real and your audience will stop caring.

 You can find more writing advice on our YouTube channel where we’ll help you become a better and more confident writer.
 If you have any writing questions, comment below and we will try to do a video for every question we get.
 If you’ve found my work helpful, please consider dropping me a tip in my Paypal tip jar to help me keeping bringing you free writing advice!